yamt/toywasm/doc/check_interrupt.md

   might be very difficult to implement properly.
   For example, a host function calling back to the wasm module, which might even call another host function.

+* Non-blocking I/O on unix is a bit awkward to handle.